 Just like any other mortgage, the syndicated variety also involves a lender or investor providing money to a borrower.
 The only difference that the word “syndicated” adds is that syndicated mortgages have multiple investors or lenders.
 The contractual obligation that borrowers face when it comes to repaying the amount they took out with interest makes this a much more secure investment than putting money into the stock market or into mutual funds, because there is no contractual duty to cover your initial investment or to pay interest on what you lent.

 In Canada, each province has its own set of rules for syndicated mortgages.
 For example, in Ontario, the MBLAA (Mortgage Brokers, Lenders and Administrators Act) governs all mortgages, including the syndicated variety.
-Any person providing a syndicated mortgage in Ontario has to be licensed as a mortgage broker or mortgage agent.
+However, as of March 1st 2021 the Canadian Securities Administrators (CSA) has finalized it previous 2018 reform and require an issuer of a syndicated mortgage to be licensed as an EMD (Exempt Market Dealer).
+Brokerages that previously offered this, will require this.

 Are you considering several properties?
 You need to understand the nature and value of the project.
 Such variables as the location, the intended use and the zoning for a site will all play a role in the risk level that the investment will bring you.